Tuesday 22nd Oct 2019

 - Tesla To accelerate the world’s transition to sustainable energy.

-- Sony To be a company that inspires and fulfills your curiosity.
+- Sony To be a company that inspires and fulfils your curiosity.

 - Facebook To give people the power to share and make the world more open and connected.